APS 8 feature areas

 Does NexliOne APS use finite-capacity scheduling?

-Yes.
+NexliOne is designed to support this workflow.
 The optimization engine supports forward and backward finite-capacity algorithms with calendar awareness, skill and tool constraints, and predecessor enforcement.
 Schedules respect what your plant can actually produce, not what the MRP run hoped for.

 Can NexliOne APS optimize for makespan, throughput, or load balancing?

-Yes — multi-objective solving lets you pick the weight on makespan minimization, throughput maximization, or load balancing per scenario.
+NexliOne is designed to support this workflow — multi-objective solving lets you pick the weight on makespan minimization, throughput maximization, or load balancing per scenario.
 Heuristic and exact methods are both available depending on problem size.

 How does the interactive Gantt work in NexliOne APS?